-The medium-weight, plain-weave fabric support was wax-lined and remounted on a new stretcher by Felrath Hines (American, 1913 - 1993) in 1968.[1]
-The tacking margins are intact.
-The artist applied paint with great precision over a commercially applied bright white ground.
+The fine, plain-weave fabric support is unlined and remains mounted on its original stretcher.
+The artist applied paint with great precision over a commercially prepared white ground.
 The colors are mostly laid down next to one another rather than overlapped, and the edges of the forms are defined by low impasto.
-With the exception of the transparent dark reds and greens, the paint is opaque.
-Other than some areas of inpainted fine traction crackle, the painting is in good condition.
-The surface is coated with a synthetic resin varnish that has become slightly glossy.
-The frame is a replica of the silver gilt frames that George Of designed for O'Keeffe.
+The painting is in good condition.
+The surface is coated with two layers of synthetic resin varnish.